zhmcclient/python-zhmcclient/docs/development.rst

     Verify that the released version arrived on PyPI: https://pypi.python.org/pypi/zhmcclient/

-14. On RTD, verify that it shows the correct version for its stable version:
+14. On RTD, verify that it shows the version to be released as its stable version:

     RTD stable version: https://python-zhmcclient.readthedocs.io/en/stable.